jgclark/NotePlan-tools/README.md

 It works with all 3 storage options for storing NotePlan data: CloudKit (the default from NotePlan v3), iCloud Drive and Dropbox.

+NB: NotePlan has several options in the Markdown settings for how to mark a task, including `- `.
+At the moment this script only allows for `* `.

 ## Installation and Configuration
 1. Check you have a working Ruby installation.
 2. Install  two ruby gems (libraries) (`gem install colorize optparse`)